• Home

 Jindřichův Hradec

-Participants of the Summer School are assisted by our two charming hostesses - who are available to help with any problems that might arise and who also accompany the students to afternoon/evening events around the city.
+Participants of the Summer School are assisted by our two Summer School Hosts – who are always available to help with any problems that might arise and who also accompany the students to afternoon or evening events around the city.
+Our Hosts can also provide free rental of sports equipment (badminton rackets, basketballs, etc.) and can help give information about events and places to visit in the city of České Budějovice.

 Entrance criteria

 The number of participants at the Summer School is limited (approx. 80).
-Some of the places are reserved for scholarship holders of the Ministry of Education, Youth and Sports of the Czech Republic based on international cultural agreements.
+Some of the places (42) are reserved for scholarship holders of the Ministry of Education, Youth and Sports of the Czech Republic based on international cultural agreements.
 International candidates apply for these scholarships through the competent authorities (usually the Ministry of Education) in their country.
-Other places are intended for self-paying participants.
+The remaining places on the Summer School (38) are intended for Self-Paying Participants.

 ❕ If an applicant does not reach 18 years of age on the first day of the Summer School at the latest, their application cannot be accepted.